pbuckner/x-plane_plugins/XPython/docs/source/usage/preferences.rst

 .. note:: Information is stored anonymously on secure servers physically in the United States, and is accessible *only* by me.
 I don't have, nor do I care to have, your name, email, phone number or pet's name.
-Other than what is viewable by the above graphs, no information is sold or shared with anyone else.
+Other than what is viewable by the `usage graphs <https://maps.avnwx.com/x-plane/stats>`_, no information is sold or shared with anyone else.

 When we say the data is collected "anonymously", here's what we mean.
 As with *every*